 24. The College website is www.ndc.gov.ng.
-Additional information about the College could be obtained from the website.
+Additional information about the College could be obtained from the website by scanning the QR code below.

 ACADEMIC PROGRAMME

 COLLEGE CURRICULUM

 - 25. The 11-month study programme is organized into 9 modules conducted in 3 Terms.
 The modules are:

 - a.
 Module 1: Research Methodology.

 - b.
 Module 2: The State and Socio-Political Environment.

 - c.
 Module 3: Economy and Finance.

 - d.
 Module 4: Science and Technology.

 - e.
 Module 5: International Affairs and Regional Studies

 - f.
 Module 6: Policy, Strategy, Statecraft and National Security.

 - g.
 Module 7: Conflict and War Studies.

 - h.
 Module 8: Peace Support Operations.

 - i.
 Module 9: Higher Management of Defence.